Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

 \subsubsection{The sub-complex $CF^\infty$}

 The two fillings $L$ and $L'$, together with the almost complex structure $J$, induce augmentations $\epsilon_L$ and $\epsilon_{L'}$ of the Chekanov-Eliashberg algebra of $\Lambda$ and $\Lambda'$, respectively.
-Here both DGAs are defined using the cylindrical almost complex structure $J_\infty$.
+Here we let both DGAs be defined using the cylindrical almost complex structure $J_\infty$.

 There is an induced augmentation $\epsilon_{L \cup L'}$ of the Chekanov-Eliashberg algebra of the Legendrian link $\Lambda \cup \Lambda'$ which vanishes on generators corresponding to chords between $\Lambda$ and $\Lambda'$, and which takes the value $\epsilon_L$ and $\epsilon_{L'}$ on generators corresponding to chords on $\Lambda$ and $\Lambda'$, respectively.